zmwangx/brew-misc/README.md

 Homebrew analytics, benchmarks, etc.

-I usually use gists for this kind of stuff, but the lack of directory structure and the infinite scrolling when large data files are present makes it rather annoying sometimes.
+I usually use gists for this kind of stuff, but the lack of directory structure and the infinite scrolling when large data files are present make it rather annoying sometimes.